circe/circe/docs/src/main/tut/codecs/known-issues.md

 ### Warnings and known issues

-1. Please note that generic derivation will not work on Scala 2.10 unless you've added the [Macro Paradise](http://docs.scala-lang.org/overviews/macros/paradise.html) plugin to your build.
-See the [quick start section on the home page](https://circe.github.io/circe/index.html#quick-start) for details.

-2. Generic derivation may not work as expected when the type definitions that you're trying to derive instances for are at the same level as the attempted derivation.
+1. Generic derivation may not work as expected when the type definitions that you're trying to derive instances for are at the same level as the attempted derivation.
 For example:

    ```